ryanblock/eslint-plugin-no-placeholder-globals/readme.md

 ### Installing

-If you run ESLint globally:
+Using ESLint:
-`npm i eslint-plugin-no-placeholder-globals -g`
+- globally: `npm i eslint-plugin-no-placeholder-globals -g`

-If you run ESLint as a devdep:
+- as a dep: `npm i eslint-plugin-no-placeholder-globals --save-dev`

-`npm i eslint-plugin-no-placeholder-globals --save-dev`
+Then add the plugin and its rules to your project's ESLint config.

-Then add the plugin and rules to your ESLint config; `.eslintrc.js` example:
+An example for `.eslintrc.js`:

 ```js
 module.exports = {